 By air, one can reach Cochin International Airport (one of India’s major airports) which serve both domestic and international terminals.
 From the airport, you can either take taxis or buses (regular, fast, super-fast, deluxe, Garuda Sleeper buses, and Volvo/orange buses) to reach your desired city.
 By rail, a tourist main stop will be Ernakulam Junction Station (a main railway station in Kochi) and for covering inter-city long distances Ernakulam Town Station.

 You can even make use of Kerala Road Transportation Corporation buses from Bangalore, Mangalore, and Mysore to reach Kochin or Ernakulam.
 Within Kochi, tourists can avail the benefit of autos, fixed-price taxis, modern facilities equipped with buses and the Ro-Ro Ferry Service (Junkar) operated by KSINC and private operators from Ernakulam to Mattancherry, Fort Kochi, Vypeen and Willingdon Island.

 Best time to visit Kochi

 Kochi is located on the coasts and does not experience any dramatic seasonal fluctuations.
-Most of the days in a year are hot and humid but tourist can bear the humidity level due to the convection currents.
-Kochi normally undergoes a transformation phase during monsoon month June when there is fall in temperature and one can truly enjoy lush green and cool paradise.
-Between the winter months of October and March, you can visit Kochi for best sightseeing experience.
+Most of the days in a year are hot and humid but tourists can bear the humidity level due to the convection currents.
+Kochi normally undergoes a transformation phase during monsoon month June when there is a fall in temperature and one can truly enjoy lush green and cool paradise.
+Between the winter months of October and March, you can visit Kochi for the best sightseeing experience.